OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SetsAndMaps.rst

    :workout_id: 1525

-Remove and contains act largely the same as they do with ``Set``s.
+Remove and contains act largely the same as they do with ``Set``.
 The main difference is that we don't need to specify a full key, value pair to run either method.
 Since keys must be unique in a map, we really only need a key.